-Burp Suite Enterprise Edition offers multiple licensing, deployment, and installation options.
-We strongly recommend that your organization takes some time to decide on the best deployment type and system architecture to use, and that you review the system requirements, before attempting to install.
+Burp Suite Enterprise Edition offers multiple subscription and deployment options.
+We strongly recommend that your organization takes some time to decide on the best deployment type and system architecture to use, and that you review the system requirements for standard deployment, before attempting to install.

 If you have not yet done so, see Preparing to deploy Burp Suite Enterprise Edition.

 For standard deployments, you need to specify a port that users and API clients can use to access the application.

 By default, Burp Suite Enterprise Edition uses port